 As miserable as the heat and humidity may be, it potentially comes with its upside.
 We are training near sea level for a race above 10,000 ft elevation.
 Elevation can be such a stressor that unscrupulous visitors can become dangerously sick.
 Mild efforts at sea level can spike the heart rate and prematurely exhaust your body at elevation.

 Granted, we are not relying on heat alone to prepare for the altitude.
 Our bodies can adapt to altitude, given enough time.
 Like so many aspects of the human body and athletics, though, there is no universal time elapsed that guarantees perfect acclimatization.
 The longer you have, the better.
-But, in the course of our research, we find that 2 weeks tends to be enough for the average person to be mostly acclimated.
+But, in the course of our research, we find that two weeks tends to be enough for the average person to be mostly acclimated.
 Conveniently, this is also the amount of time we will be tapering our efforts for the race.
 So, we plan to wrap our final long run on our way to elevation and use our two-week taper to acclimate to elevation.

 Training on the road